-These goal-oriented growth driven and tech-savvy people are perfectly poised to take retail brands like yours into tomorrow.
-So hold yours tight and never let them go!
+These goal-oriented and growth-driven people can take retail brands like yours into tomorrow.
+If you are fortunate enough to still have valuable teams working in stores, you’ll need to hold yours tight and never let them go!

-This investment will be worth it – Grail Research/Mindtree found that 43% of shoppers who interacted with associates are more likely to purchase, the sales value of which account for 81% more than when compared to customers who haven’t had this interaction.
+Store-staff interactions are still valuable– Grail Research/Mindtree found that 43% of shoppers who interacted with associates are more likely to purchase, the sales value of which accounts for 81% more than when compared to customers who haven’t had this interaction.

-Here’s how to keep your associates all charged up and ready for action:
+Here’s how to keep your in-store interactions safe and effective:

 Equip for the best

-- Provide technologies to loop them in with company news, macro trends, or automation for appropriate tasks.
+- Provide technologies to loop them in with up-to-the-minute-company safety policies, government regulations, macro trends, or automation for appropriate tasks.

-- Hold group workshops or individual meetings centred on showing their own impact on retail traffic conversion rates, including them in target goals setting.
+- Communicate their own impact on retail traffic conversion rates, include them in new target goals setting.

 - Incentivize to excite.